dancier/show-dancer/docs/patterns.md

 OnPush Change Detection has two benefits:

 1. It improves performance by only updating the components that need to be updated.
-2. It facilitates good development practices (use of immutable data structures, building smaller components, etc.)
+2. It facilitates good development practices
+   (use of immutable data structures, preferring reactive/declarative programming, building smaller components, etc.)

 Lern more about the benefits of OnPush in [this video](https://www.youtube.com/watch?v=tWy8zaWvkvk).